Acyclovir (Between cheek and gum)

 - Take your medicine as directed.

 - Use this medicine within 1 hour after you have the first symptom of a cold sore and before a cold sore begins.
+Apply the tablet on the same side of your mouth that has the cold sore symptoms.

 - If the tablet does not stick or falls off within the first 6 hours, use the same tablet and place it back onto your gum.
 If it still does not stick, replace it with a new tablet.